top of page

 e-Invoice Malaysia

-What is e-invoice?
+What is an e-invoice?

 • Contains the same essential information as a traditional document, for example, supplier’s and buyer’s details, item description, quantity, price excluding tax, tax, and total amount, which records transaction data for daily business operations